RGraDev/cruise-ships/README.md

 ### Ship 🛳️
 The ship object is instantiated with an itinerary, a current port (the port in the itinerary which exists at index 0), a previous port (set to null), and the current port has the instantiated ship instance added to it.

-<strong>Methods:</strong>
+**Methods:**

-A setSail() method which sets previous port property equal to the current port, and then sets the current port property equal to null
+A ``setSail()`` method which sets previous port property equal to the current port, and then sets the current port property equal to null

-A dock() method which sets the current port property equal to the next port in the itinerary, and adds the ship to that port
+A ``dock()`` method which sets the current port property equal to the next port in the itinerary, and adds the ship to that port

 ## Testing